omussell/olla/content/_index.md

 Im well aware that the content of the index.html and page.html are pretty much duplicated, and probably missing some features.
 However, I have no interest in frontend work, and have no intention of being interested.
 Its perfectly functional with just text on a page.

-In addition, the design of these HTML pages was pretty much copy/pasted from the [Ed25519](http://ed25519.cr.yp.to/) website.
-I hope that isnt a problem...
+The design of these HTML pages was inspired by the [Ed25519](http://ed25519.cr.yp.to/) website.